 “Another area of non-compliance that can impact profitability and, for smaller businesses, viability relates to employment agreements,” says J Bryan.
 “Employers frequently use overly broad non-compete or non-solicit agreements that may not be enforceable – they believe they’re protected but may be exposed.
-This is another area where it pays to examine agreements closely, to ensure they’re broad enough to protect what matters, but narrow enough to be enforceable.
+This is another area where it pays to examine agreements closely, to ensure they’re broad enough to protect what matters but narrow enough to be enforceable.
 Another common area is wage and hour laws, which are frequently misapplied.
-Non-compliance frequently is due to technical complexity simple ignorance.
+Non-compliance frequently is due to the technical complexity of simple ignorance.
 Compliance is tricky, laws change frequently and state and localities are frequently adding obligations.”

 4. Fining Employees for Misdeeds

 “There are all kinds of bad employers in the world and the following is a favorite of mine as well as the author Kim Bobo,” says Charles.
 “The original policy was obtained from Anna Karewicz, Polish worker rights advocate, Arise Chicago Workers Center, and is a list of fines for “misdeeds” that the employer handed out.
 All of which are illegal.

 - Being absent without giving at least 48 hours notification – $250 and up.

 - Forgetting to lock the trucks – $100 from all crew members.